rpmartin/Rinstall/README.md

 # Installation instructions:

+If you have money to burn and you would rather not spend your time installing software, check out [rstudio cloud](https://rstudio.cloud/).
+Running Rstudio on the cloud sidesteps all of the issues associated with software installation on your computer: all you need is an internet connection and a web browser.

-Here is an [installation guide](https://techvidvan.com/tutorials/install-r/) for R and Rstudio for all operating systems.
+For the rest of us, here is an [installation guide](https://techvidvan.com/tutorials/install-r/) for R and Rstudio for all operating systems.

 Once you have installed R and Rstudio, open Rstudio.
 At the blinking cursor (bottom left of the IDE) type: